Emma Smith INTA 2016, MS INTA 2019 Rinell Family President’s Scholar, Georgia Tech

 How have scholarships or fellowships impacted your education at the Nunn School?

-The generosity of the Stamps Family Charitable Foundation, the President’s Scholarship Program, John Rinell, and the North Metro GT Alumni Club has absolutely transformed my education at Georgia Tech.
+The generosity of the Stamps Family Charitable Foundation, the President’s Scholarship Program, John Rinell, and the North Metro Georgia Tech Alumni Club has absolutely transformed my education at Georgia Tech.
 First and foremost, without these scholarships, I would be applying to law school without nearly as much financial freedom.
 So many students are unable to complete undergraduate degrees because of the rising costs of college education.
 The freedom to earn my bachelors and master’s degrees without student loans and to begin my J.D. debt-free is such a privilege.

 The financial support I’ve received also motivated me to pursue my MS in the first place.
 The Stamps President’s Scholarship covers eight semesters per student, and when I finished my BS early, I was able to apply two semesters of funding to my graduate degree.
 The opportunity to spend an extra year, fully-funded, in the Nunn School and to further develop my reading and writing skills in preparation for law school is an opportunity I’ve had thanks to my donors.